mayuka-reddy/Data_Warehouse_Project_1/README.md

 7. **Top Packets Forwarded by Source and Protocol**: Retrieves the top packets forwarded by source IP and protocol.
 8. **Packet Size Spike Detection**: Detects spikes in packet sizes by source IP based on previous entries.
 9. **High Flag Count Combinations**: Identifies source and destination combinations with high flag counts, suggesting potential attack behavior.
+10. **Anomaly Detection in Network Traffic Using Flag Count and Hourly Analysis**: Identifies potential network traffic anomalies by analyzing high flag counts and packet lengths for TCP/UDP protocols, grouped by source IP, destination IP, protocol, and hour.

+## Query Results
+Each query was executed on both versions of the table schema (with and without distribution and sort keys).
+The results of these queries are available in two separate files:
+### Query Results 1: Contains output from queries executed on the initial tables (without distribution and sort key optimizations).
+### Query Results 2: Contains output from queries executed on the optimized tables (with distribution and sort keys applied)

+## Query Performance Comparison
+To evaluate the impact of distribution and sort keys on query performance, we included screenshots showing the query execution times for each table setup:
+### Query Performance 1: Shows query execution times for the initial tables (without distribution and sort keys).
+### Query Performance 2: Shows query execution times for the optimized tables (with distribution and sort keys).
+These files provide a visual comparison of performance differences between the two table configurations, highlighting the benefits of using distribution and sort keys in Amazon Redshift.

 ## How to Use This Repository